-Business valuation is a process that follows a number of key steps starting with the definition of the task at hand and leading to the business value conclusion.
-The five steps are:
+You can think of business valuation as a process of five steps.
+The steps form a sequence starting with the definition of the task at hand and leading to the business value conclusion:

 - Planning and preparation